By Frank Roman

 In 1979, a district manager for a leading, branded water conditioning manufacturer attended a seminar in Detroit conducted by Dr. Hendrickson on PPA.
-He quickly thought that this might be the answer to high turnover in salespeople.
+He quickly thought that this might be the answer to the high turnover in salespeople.
 He and two other dealers in his territory decided, on a test basis, to use the concept in their next hiring cycle.
 Working with Dr. Hendrickson’s criteria based on successful salespeople as models, the program was put into action.

-Within months of using the PPA on all new recruits, the results were astounding.
-Turnover was cut by 50 percent and the closing ratio was well over 60 percent.
+Within months of using the PPA on all new recruits, the results were astounding, Turnover was cut by 50 percent and the closing ratio was well over 60 percent.
 With these results in hand, it was time to introduce the program to the manufacturer’s national dealer group.
 The results nationally were just as sensational.
 The dealer, who was at 200 units a year, jumped to 500 while dealers at 400 jumped to 800 units a year.

 Expanding the program